GrahamTech/ADS/README.md

 ### Description: ###

-The ADS project demonstrates our Agile designed and implemented capabilities.
+The ADS project demonstrates our Agile capabilities which adhere to the U.S. Digital Services Playbook.
 This document contains information on our Approach, Hosting Environment, Architecture and Install instructions.

 ### Approach: ###